Baertig/han-flash/README.md

       meaning: String,    // English meaning of the component word
       visible: Boolean    // Whether this component is displayed }
   ],
-  hasAudio: Boolean,      // Whether the flashcard has an associated audio file
-  hasImage: Boolean       // Whether the flashcard has an associated image }
+  audioUrl: String,           // URL of generated pronunciation audio for the example sentence }
 ```